Zondazx/gradle-demo/README.md

 If you need to use more modules from FX just go to `build.gradle` > `javafx` > `modules` and add the ones you need.

+> Guava

+Nothing here, the lib comes with everything and has no problems.

 > AnimateFX

 > MySQL